Normalized Direction-preserving Adam: Normalized Direction-preserving Adam

+We note the difference between various gradient normalization schemes and the normalization scheme employed by spherical weight optimization.
+As shown in Eq.~\eqref{eq:ndadam_update_vector}, ND-Adam generalizes the gradient normalization scheme of Adam, and thus both Adam and ND-Adam normalize the gradient by a running average of its magnitude.
+This, and other similar schemes \citep{hazan2015beyond,yu2017normalized} make the optimization less susceptible to vanishing and exploding gradients.
+The proposed spherical weight optimization serves a different purpose.
+It normalizes each weight vector and projects the gradient onto a unit sphere, such that the effective learning rate can be controlled more precisely.
+Moreover, it provides robustness to improper weight initialization, since the magnitude of each weight vector is kept constant.

-Compared to L2 weight decay, spherical weight optimization explicitly normalizes the weight vectors, such that each update to the weight vectors only changes their directions, and strictly keeps the magnitudes constant.
-For nonlinear activation functions, such as sigmoid and tanh, an extra scaling factor is needed for each hidden unit to express functions that require unnormalized weight vectors.
+For nonlinear activation functions (without batch normalization), such as sigmoid and tanh, an extra scaling factor is needed for each hidden unit to express functions that require unnormalized weight vectors.
 For instance, given an input vector $x\in\mathbb{R}^{n}$, and a nonlinearity $\phi\left(\cdot\right)$, the activation of hidden unit $i$ is then given by